gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 for more information.

-Also, in order for the in-Graphene secret provisioning library to verify secret provisioning library can verify the provisioning server (via classical X.509 PKI) remotely, we need to regenerate the ``server2-sha256.crt`` under the current directory ``./certs``.
+Also, in order for the in-Graphene secret provisioning library to verify secret provisioning library that can verify the provisioning server (via classical X.509 PKI) remotely, we need to regenerate the ``server2-sha256.crt`` under the current directory ``./certs``.
 The original `server2-sha256.crt` is for local (single-machine) test::